desilvai/BBCiPlayer-ScrumTaskTracking/README.md

 - Execute `ant`.
 This will compile, package, and execute the JUnit test code.

 To clean the project directories, substitute the command `ant clean` instead of `ant` in the above instructions.

+##Discussion of Solution
+This project takes in and stores stories in a relational database.
+It then allows callers to plan a sprint based on the available stories.
+Callers can also remove stories from the database (and can thus plan successive sprints by removing the stories from the last plan an generating another plan).

+I chose to use Derby's in-memory database as our relational database.
+I chose this because I cannot guarantee that you have the specific database I chose to use installed on the evaluation system.
+This would be replaced with a real database in production.
+I chose to use a relational database because it will handle concurrent accesses for us.
+If supporting multiple projects, I assume we will extend the interface to communicate which project's set of stories we are working with before we add/remove/generate a sprint.

+Since this code is supposed to be part of a web-service (per the project description), I would expect that we would use the application server's connection pool rather than opening and closing connections as we do in the source code.